How does the U.S. federal workforce compare with those in other countries?

 "The U.S. is a strongly federal system," says Filipe Campante, a professor of political economy and governance at Johns Hopkins University.
 "So there's a lot more that falls under the responsibility of lower levels of government compared to more centralized countries, like France or the U.K."

 When looking at the U.S. public sector overall — including local, state and federal governments — those workers account for just under 15% of total employment, according to the 38-member Organisation for Economic Co-operation and Development (OECD).
-That's below the 18% average for the countries in the organization.
+That's below the 18% average for the countries in the organization, which comprises primarily wealthy, developed nations.

 Loading...